Adrian Ludwig

 Vice President of Product Security, Red Hat

-Vincent Danen is the Vice President of Product Security at Red Hat, which is responsible for security and compliance activities for all Red Hat products and service.
+Vincent Danen is the Vice President of Product Security at Red Hat, which is responsible for security and compliance activities for all Red Hat products and services.
 Vincent has been involved with open source and software security for over 20 years, leading security teams and participating in open source communities and development.

-Vincent Danen is the Vice President of Product Security at Red Hat, which is responsible for security and compliance activities for all Red Hat products and service.
+Vincent Danen is the Vice President of Product Security at Red Hat, which is responsible for security and compliance activities for all Red Hat products and services.
 Vincent has been involved with open source and software security for over 20 years, leading security teams and participating in open source communities and development.